sdpython/mlprodict/_doc/sphinxdoc/source/index.rst

 That concludes the example with :epkg:`ONNX`.
-A similar way was introduced before switching to epkg:`ONNX`.
+A similar way was introduced before switching to :epkg:`ONNX`.
 It is far less advanced but aims at producing a :epkg:`C` file replicating the predictions.